 IT admins can now set app-based conditional policies via the new conditional access policy UI in the Azure AD workload.
 The app-based conditional access that is in the Intune App Protection section in the Azure portal will remain there for the time being and will be enforced side-by-side.
 There’s also a convenience link to the new conditional access policy UI in the Intune workload.

 - Learn more about app-based conditional access on Azure AD.

 An updated list of DNS names and IP addresses is available for firewall proxy settings.

 Use Azure Active Directory for conditional access

-Conditional access is available in the Azure Active Directory section of the Azure console and provides a more powerful and flexible framework for setting policies for cloud apps like Office 365 Exchange Online and SharePoint Online.
-Use the Conditional access in Azure Active Directory blade to configure policies instead of the classic Intune console.
-Existing policies in the classic Intune console need to be re-created in the Azure console.
-For more information, see Create Azure AD conditional access policies
+Conditional access is available in the Azure Active Directory section of the Azure portal and provides a more powerful and flexible framework for setting policies for cloud apps like Office 365 Exchange Online and SharePoint Online.
+Use the Conditional access in Azure Active Directory blade to configure policies instead of the Intune console.
+Existing policies in the Intune console need to be re-created in the Azure portal.
+For more information, see Create Azure AD conditional access policies.

 Direct access to Apple enrollment scenarios

 For Intune accounts created after January 2017, Intune has enabled direct access to Apple enrollment scenarios using the Enroll Devices workload in the Azure portal.
 Previously, the Apple enrollment preview was only accessible from links in the Intune classic portal.
 Intune accounts created before January 2017 require a one-time migration before these features are available in Azure.
 The schedule for migration has not been announced yet, but details will be made available as soon as possible.
 We strongly recommend creating a trial account to test out the new experience if your existing account cannot access the Azure portal.